HazyResearch/deepdive/doc/doc/multinomial.md

 # Using Multinomial

 DeepDive supports multinomial variables, which take integer values ranging from 0 to an upper bound.
-To use a multinomial type variable, you can declare the variable `schema.variables` in `application.conf` using type `Categorical(N)`, where the variable domain will be 0, 1, ..., N. The schema definition would be like this
+To use a multinomial type variable, you can declare the variable `schema.variables` in `application.conf` using type `Categorical(N)`, where the variable domain will be 0, 1, ..., N-1.
+The schema definition would be like this

     schema.variables {
       [table].[column]: Categorical(10)
     }

 The factor function for multinomial is `Multinomial`.
-It is equivalent to having indicator functions for each combination of variable assignments.
+It takes multinomial variables as arguments, and is equivalent to having indicator functions for each combination of variable assignments.
 For examples, if `a` is a variable taking values 0, 1, 2, and `b` is a variable taking values 0, 1.
 Then, `Multinomial(a, b)` is equivalent to the following factors between a and b

     I{a = 0, b = 0}
     I{a = 0, b = 1}